ashwanthkumar/gocd-slack-build-notifier/README.md

 ![Demo](images/gocd-slack-notifier-demo.png)

+## Setup
+Download jar from releases & place it in /plugins/external & restart Go Server.

 ## Configuration
 All configurations are in [HOCON](https://github.com/typesafehub/config) format.
 Create a file `go_notify.conf` in the server's home directory.
 Minimalistic configuration would be something like
 ```hocon